WHO growth charts

 English and French versions of both sets of growth charts are freely available for download at

 www.whogrowthcharts.ca, as well as instructions for how they should be printed.
-For those individuals and electronic health-records companies wishing access to the LMS data used to plot the charts, these are also available by contacting
+For those individuals and electronic health-records companies wishing access to the LMS data used to plot the charts, these are available on the CPEG website

-BC Children’s Hospital is in the process of printing and instituting the use of the Set 2 consensus charts in the next few months.
-We encourage all clinicians seeing children in BC to switch to the revised
+BC Children’s Hospital has now printed and integrated the use of the Set 2 consensus charts.
+We encourage all clinicians and public-health clinics seeing children in BC to switch to the revised

 WHO Growth Charts for Canada, and measures are underway through the